 To make the most of the smoking ritual, it is important to understand all the parts that form the cigar.
 Built from inside out, each separate layer delivers its savory blend, aroma and distinctive notes.
 The way all the different parts combine is an artful skill, as they are responsible of delivering the subtleties found in each unique cigar.

 KOLUMBUS is a premium, handmade cigar which contains seven full leaves classified as filler, binder and wrapper.
 Together they form a sophisticated body, being the ring gauge a key component in incorporating the aroma which provides a delightful tasting.

-The first three leaves form the filler, which is the cigar’s interior, and is composed by rigorously selected 100% natural tobacco leaves named wrapper, binder and filler.
+The first five leaves form the filler, which is the cigar’s interior, and is composed by rigorously selected 100% natural tobacco leaves named wrapper, binder and filler.
 These layers contain the secret blend which forms KOLUMBUS’s unique and cherished personality, a secret carefully preserved in a magic corner located in the island of La Palma.

 The volado is the leaf that grows at the bottom of the tobacco plant.
 It has a weak strength and is mainly used for its combustion properties.
 The seco corresponds to the middle of the plant.
 Its strength is medium and contributes much to the cigar’s aroma.
 The ligero comes from the top of plant.
 Is the strongest and brings most of the flavor.